-Intelligent Bear Eludes Capture After Attacks in Japan
+'Extremely Intelligent' Bear Eludes Capture After Attacks in Japan

-On Wednesday, the bear was captured on CCTV chasing and mauling an employee in a company car park.
-A quick-thinking passerby drove their car at the animal, scaring it off.
-However, the bear escaped into an office building, where it attacked another man before fleeing again.
-After injuring two more people, the bear entered an electronics factory.
-Workers there saw it using its paws to turn on a tap.
+On Wednesday, the bear was filmed on CCTV chasing and mauling an employee in a company car park before being chased off by a passerby who drove their car at the animal.
+The bear then ran inside an office building where it attacked another man, before fleeing again.
+After injuring two more people, it entered an electronics factory, where workers saw it using its paws to turn on a tap.

 Local officials set four traps at the factory entrance and deployed personnel with tranquilliser guns.

-A police officer on watch saw the bear climb over a gate just before 11pm on Wednesday.
-Upon searching the factory, it was discovered that the bear had escaped by unlatching and opening a locked window.
+A police officer saw the bear climb over a gate just before 11pm on Wednesday.
+After searching the factory, it was discovered that the bear had apparently escaped by unlatching and opening a locked window.
 Media reports showed scratch marks around the lock.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list